 Because you’re on a train, there may be areas where the signal is less strong.
 Bandwidth is shared with all users onboard, so connection speed may be affected as more passengers connect.
 You won’t be able to watch catchup TV or video sharing sites, or download very large files, and inappropriate or offensive sites are blocked.
 We have a Fair Use Policy in place and reserve the right to restrict connection speed or terminate a session where we deem the level of use to be excessive and therefore detrimental to other users.

-As part of our franchise investment programme we will introduce free Infotainment to our mainland trains.
+As part of our franchise investment programme we will introduce free on-board entertainment systems to our mainland trains.
 Our customers will be able to access a range of films, catch-up TV, box sets, games, online newspapers and popular magazines.

 We're working in partnership with BT to deliver improved WiFi connectivity and speed on board our trains.
 All of our trains will be progressively fitted with new WiFi equipment, meaning faster browsing and easier connections.
 We're also working to reduce the number of "not-spots" on our network - areas where the phone signal is too weak for a steady connection - improving internet access on more than 90% of journeys.